 Life-threatening hypercalcemia: In two women resulting from intake of over-the-counter vitamin-D concentrated supplements that were 100 — 1,000 times higher than stated on the label (58).

-Acute renal failure and hypervitaminosis A: In a 51-year old woman after consuming an over-the-counter vitamin D supplement, which also caused Vitamin A toxicity possibly caused by renal failure related to the hypercalcemia induced by vitamin D toxicity (60).
+Acute renal failure and hypervitaminosis A: In a 51-year old woman after consuming an over-the-counter vitamin D supplement, which also caused vitamin A toxicity possibly due to renal failure related to the hypercalcemia induced by vitamin D toxicity (60).

 Acute pancreatitis: In a 61-year-old man following vitamin D toxicity due to intake of large doses (119).